CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: The presented CITISEN Application

-In the "Model Adaptation" page, there are two file upload buttons: "Record Noise" and "Record Speech," as shown on the left side of Fig. \ref{fig:fig8}.
-By pressing one of these buttons, users can record pure noise or speaker speech signals and upload the recorded audio to our server.
-To start recording, users can simply press on one of the buttons, as shown on the left side of Fig. \ref{fig:fig8}.
-After finishing the recording, by pressing the button again, CITISEN pops up a submitting window, as shown on the right side of Fig. \ref{fig:fig8}.
-The submitting window asks the user to name the audio file, and the audio is then sent to the server.
-After receiving the audio file, the server estimates an adapted SE model by fine-tuning the original SE model using the recorded audio data.
-The name of the audio file can also be used to name the adapted SE model, which is later sent from the server to the mobile device and appears on the "Speech Enhancement" and "Acoustic Scene Conversion" pages.
-Accordingly, users can run SE and ASC functions using the adapted SE model.
+The “uploading” page is used for uploading the data for the MA function.
+As CITISEN provides both unknown noise adaptation and new speaker adaptation, there are two file upload buttons: “record speech” and “record noise.”
+To start the recording, users can simply press one button.
+After finishing the recording by pressing the button again, CITISEN will pop up a submission window.
+Users can then name the audio file and upload the recorded audio to the server.
+After receiving the audio file, the server can adapt the SE model by fine-tuning the original SE model using the recorded audio data.
+The name of the audio file can also be used to call the adapted SE model, which is later sent from the server to the mobile device and appears on the SE model list on “speech enhancement” and “background noise conversion” pages.
+Accordingly, users can run the SE and BNC functions using the adapted SE model.
+The “uploading” page of CITISEN is shown in Fig. \ref{fig:app_uploading}.